akuklev/HOCC/lin-types.md

 * `∀(\t : T) Q(t)` denotes a family of objects (each one has to be consumed exactly once);
 * `Π(\t : T) Q(t)` denotes a factory that yields one object of the type `Q(t)` when given a `t`.

+The operators `⊕`, `⊗`, `&` and `⊸` precisely reproduce the rules of Intuitionistic Linear Logic.
+See “Linear Logic Propositions as Session Types” by L. Caires, F. Pfenning, and B. Toninho to see to complete calculus including constructors how to define particular processes and interactions.
+There you will find a calculus where one can spawn new processes/actors, pass messages and continuations, etc.

-The operators `⊕`, `⊗`, `&` and `⊸` satisfy all rules of the multiplicatively-additive linear logic, but there is some assymetry: we have only three quantifiers instead of four.
+Yet, there is some assymetry: we have only three quantifiers instead of four.
 Normally, definitions of linear logic use the conjunctive sum `⅋` instead of `⊸`.
 Two operators are interdefinable by `X ⊸ Y = X⟂ ⅋ Y`, `X⟂ ⅋ Y = X⟂ ⊸ Y = Y⟂ ⊸ X`, and linear implication is far easier to understand.
 Yet only the conjunctive sum can be generalized to a quantifier by